MP Estate Planning UK

 EventDeadline

-Submission of Inheritance Tax Return12 months from the end of the month of death
+Submission of IHT Return (IHT400)12 months from the end of the month of death

-By understanding and adhering to these reporting requirements, you can ensure that your estate complies with all relevant regulations, minimizing the risk of penalties and ensuring a smoother process for your beneficiaries.
+By understanding and adhering to these reporting requirements, you can ensure your estate complies with all relevant regulations, avoid costly penalties, and achieve a smoother process for your beneficiaries.

 Common Misconceptions About Inheritance Tax